 What is pantoprazole?

-- The usual dose of pantoprazole is 40 mg once a day.
+- The usual dose of pantoprazole is 20 to 40 mg once a day.

 - The pharmacy label on your medicine will tell you how much pantoprazole to take, how often to take it and any special instructions.

 - Timing: Take pantoprazole at the same time each day, usually in the morning.
 Pantoprazole can be taken before or after food, although taking it before food is best.